jsakamoto/nupkg-selenium-webdriver-geckodriver/README.md

 - When the RID that **starts with "win"** and **contains "x86"** is specified, **win32 version** of geckodriver will be copied to the output folder.
 - When the RID that **starts with "win"** and **contains "x64"** is specified, **win64 version** of geckodriver will be copied to the output folder.
-- When the RID that **starts with "osx"** is specified, , **macOS x64 version** of geckodriver will be copied to the output folder.
+- When the RID that **starts with "osx"** is specified, **macOS x64 version** of geckodriver will be copied to the output folder.
-- When the RID that **starts with "linux"** is specified, **linux x64 version** of geckodriver will be copied to the output folder.
+- When the RID that **starts with "linux"** is specified, **Linux x64 version** of geckodriver will be copied to the output folder.

 If you specify another pattern of RID like "ubuntu.18.04-x64", the platform type of the web driver file which will be copied to the output folder depends on the OS running the build process. (default behavior.)

 ### Method 2 - Specify "GeckoDriverPlatform" msbuild property

-You can control which platform version of geckodriver will be copied by specifying "GeckoDriverPlatform" msbuild property.
+You can control which platform version of geckodriver will be copied by specifying "GeckoDriverPlatform" MSBuild property.

 "GeckoDriverPlatform" MSBuild property can take one of the following values: